Propagation of intense squeezed vacuum light in non-linear media

-Starting from single-atom interactions, one of the most fundamental steps in HHG is atomic ionization, which proceeds via SFI or MPI.
-In terms of these two processes, the total ionization rate $\Gamma_{i}$ can generally be expressed as a function of the time-dependent field intensity
+Starting from single-atom interactions, one of the most fundamental steps in HHG is atomic ionization, whose rate we denote as $\Gamma$, and that generally depends on the time-dependent field intensity $\Gamma[I_\alpha(t)]$.
+With this, and for an arbitrary quantum state of light $\hat{\rho}$, the ionization probability reads

-where, $\Gamma_{i}^{(\text{SFI})}$ and $\Gamma_{i}^{(\text{MPI})}$ is the SFI and MPI rates, respectively.
-In our case, SFI refers to tunneling ionization which is modeled using the Ammosov-Delone-Krainov (ADK) model \cite{Ammosov_JETP-ADK_1986}, such that $\Gamma_{i}^{(\text{SFI})} = \Gamma_{i}^{(\text{ADK})}$ (see Appendix), while MPI---arising from the absorption of $n$ photons from the driving field---is treated using perturbation theory~\cite{Popov_JETP_2002,Balybin_IonBSVFactorial_2019}.
-Combining both mechanisms, the ionization probability for an arbitrary quantum state of light $\hat{\rho}$ reads (see Appendix)